TuringLang/JuliaBUGS.jl/docs/src/R_interface.md

 [30,]  331  314  317  323  324
 ```

-equivalently, `reval(s::String)` will produce the same result in this case.
+alternatively, `reval(s::String)` will produce the same result in this case.

-If the data is stores in a file, user can use a function similar to
+If the data is stores in a file, user can use function (may require customizing the function to fit specific needs)
 ```julia
 function read_rlist_to_dictionary(filepath::String)
     r_data = open(filepath) do f